Table of Contents

 Most Talent Development Managers have heard and/or used 360-degree feedback as a tool in hopes of developing leadership in their organization.
 Many times this is done without a good understanding of what makes a truly successful project vs. one that simply checks the box.

-We developed this all encompassing guide in hopes of making sure you have all the information you need to build a long lasting effect on your organization’s developmental needs.
-So, if you are implementing your first 360 degree assessment or just need some reminders, we hope this will help you in your journey.
+We developed this 360-feedback guide in hopes of making sure you have all the information you need to build a long lasting effect on your organization’s developmental needs.
+So, if you are implementing your first 360-degree assessment or just need some reminders, we hope this will help you in your journey.

 1. What is 360-degree feedback?

 360-degree feedback is a multi-rater feedback process of gathering different perspectives from groups of individuals about a focal person’s on-the-job performance.
 In other words, multiple raters evaluate their perceptions of an individual’s performance levels.
 Because there are multiple individuals providing ratings, the results are anonymous which in turn, leads to more honest feedback.
 Often times the 360-degree survey feedback then becomes the kick start of a developmental process within the organization and part of their performance management process.
 The whole idea of the 360 degree feedback system is to drive results for the organization.

 360 was named such because traditionally there were always 4 perspectives of data obtained: self, manager, peers, and direct reports.
 However, today there can be more or less rater groups used, and even those that go beyond the boundaries of the organization (i.e., customers).